 With effect from 1 February 2021, organisations are also required by the PDPA to notify the PDPC within three calendar days of a data breach, after assessing that the data breach results in, or is likely to result in, significant harm or impact to an affected individual, or is of a significant scale (i.e., involving the personal data of 500 or more individuals).
 Affected individuals and other parties are also to be notified as soon as possible.

 Under the PDPA, an organisation is not allowed to transfer any personal data to a country or territory outside Singapore except in accordance with requirements prescribed under the PDPA to ensure that organisations provide a standard of protection to personal data that is comparable to the protection under this Act.
 Insofar as the transfer may constitute disclosure of personal data to different organisations, consent would have to be obtained from the relevant individuals unless an exception applies.
 This is pertinent to multinational corporations as the personal data of employees is often transferred to offices outside Singapore.

 Background checks are generally permissible.
-Though the general rule remains that an individual's consent must be provided before his or her personal data may be collected, used or disclosed, the PDPA provides certain exceptions.
-These include where the personal data is publicly available, where the personal data is collected by a credit bureau and where collection is necessary for evaluation or investigative purposes, as discussed in Section XII.i.
+However, the general rule remains that an individual's consent must be provided before his or her personal data may be collected, used or disclosed, subject to certain exceptions.

 Employees may generally be dismissed in one of two ways: termination with notice or with payment in lieu of notice (i.e., dismissal without cause); or summary termination without notice or payment in lieu (i.e., dismissal for cause).